 Our Product Supply Chain

 Hobbycraft has internal practices to address human trafficking and modern slavery in our supply chain.
-We spend a lot of time in our factories conducting product checks as well as factory Audits that cover “Forced, bonded, indentured, slave and prison labour” which are reviewed and expressly prohibited.
+We spend a lot of time in our factories conducting product checks as well as factory audits that cover “forced, bonded, indentured, slave and prison labour” which are reviewed and expressly prohibited.

-At Hobbycraft we understand the importance of a robust due diligence approach in helping to identify, mitigate and minimise risk of modern slavery.
-Given the global nature of our sourcing business it is important that we are vigilant to modern slavery.
+At Hobbycraft, we understand the importance of a robust due diligence approach in helping to identify, mitigate and minimise risk of modern slavery.
+Given the global nature of our sourcing business, it is important that we are vigilant to modern slavery.

-We practice risk assessment in our supply chain.
-We assess suppliers via onsite audit or desktop review of SEDEX or BSCI audit report to evaluate their compliance against our standards in order to prevent and address human trafficking and modern slavery in our supply chain.
+Our supply chain is assessed on our risk register, which is reviewed by the management team on a quarterly basis and approved by the Board.
+We assess suppliers via onsite audit or desktop review of SEDEX or BSCI audit reports to evaluate their compliance against our standards in order to prevent and address human trafficking and modern slavery in our supply chain.
 In addition, we also conduct unannounced audits which are performed by a qualified third party as well as our own qualified teams at source.

 This statement has been approved and is fully supported by the Board of Directors.